git102347501/HiNote/README.md

   - # winui3

     Winui3 page layer, this is the front-end page implementation layer.
 If you want to preview the development of the front-end, please proceed on this layer

+  - # markdown-web

+   A simple markdown web layer for rendering editors in MD format.
+If you need this type of editor, you need to deploy this site and point the markdown editor        address of Winui3 to your deployment address

 # Call Relationship（调用关系）：